ibm-cloud-docs/openshift/openshift_cluster_update.md

 You are notified in the {{site.data.keyword.cloud_notm}} console and CLI when updates are available, and can also check the [supported versions](/docs/openshift?topic=openshift-openshift_versions) page.

 **Can my worker nodes run a later version than the master?**</br>
 Your worker nodes cannot run a later `major.minor` Kubernetes version than the master.
-Additionally, your worker nodes can be only up to two versions behind the master version (`n-2`).
+Additionally, your worker nodes can only be one version behind the master version (`n-1`).
 First, [update your master](#update_master) to the latest Kubernetes version.
 Then, [update the worker nodes](#worker_node) in your cluster.

 Worker nodes can run later patch versions than the master, such as patch versions that are specific to worker nodes for security updates.
 <br>